jmillxyz/Win32-OpenSSH-wiki/OpenSSH-32-bit-Build-and-Installation-Instructions.md

        --to run any of these binaries, you need zlib1.dll that was generated in step 3 above.
 Copy it to --the current directory or a directory that is in PATH environment variable.
-       ./ssh -V  is a good client test to run
+       `./ssh -V`  is a good client test to run

 ##### 5. Build 32-bit ssh-lsa for native RSA/DSA key authorization

-Move to [openssh_directory]/contrib/win32/win32compat/lsa directory and run:
+Move to `[openssh_directory]/contrib/win32/win32compat/lsa` directory and run:

-    $export LIBSSL_PATH="<OPENSSL_DIR>"
+    `$export LIBSSL_PATH="<OPENSSL_DIR>"`

-    $make -f Makefile.mingw32
+    `$make -f Makefile.mingw32`

     where <OPENSSL_DIR> is a directory where openssl sources are extracted

-  - This command should produce the 32-bit ssh-lsa.dll file.
+  - This command should produce the 32-bit `ssh-lsa.dll` file.

 ### STEP 3 - Install ssh-lsa on system where sshd server is running

-- Copy the ssh-lsa.dll to the %WINDIR%/System32 directory.
+- Copy the `ssh-lsa.dll` to the `%WINDIR%/System32` directory.

 - Then, by using the regedit tool, add 'ssh-lsa.dll' string to the end of the registry key below:

-    HKEY_LOCAL_MACHINE/SYSTEM/CurrentControlSet/Control/Lsa/Authentication Packages
+    `HKEY_LOCAL_MACHINE/SYSTEM/CurrentControlSet/Control/Lsa/Authentication Packages`

 - Reboot the machine.

-- .ssh/authorized_keys file in a user's home directory should contain the public keys allowed to logon without password for the user.
-Typically it is in c:/users/myusername/.ssh/authorized_keys in a Windows system.
+- `.ssh/authorized_keys` file in a user's home directory should contain the public keys allowed to logon without password for the user.
+Typically it is in `c:/users/myusername/.ssh/authorized_keys` in a Windows system.
 One adds a key by appending a public key to the end of this file.
-For example: "type id_rsa.pub >> .ssh/authorized_keys"
+For example: "`type id_rsa.pub >> .ssh/authorized_keys`"

 ### REFERENCE VERSIONS